salgadox/kaldi/TrainingAcousticModels.md

 cd kaldi/egs
 mkdir corpus
 ```
--Choose your template, for example: wsj.
+- Choose your template, for example: wsj.

 - Copy of wsjs' path.sh script and make sure that the KALDI-PATH root is correct
 ```